Addykohli/Gator-Tutor-Website/application/backend/schedule/Booking_API_docos.md

   "start_time": "11:00:00",
   "end_time": "15:00:00",
   "location_mode": "online",
-  "location_note": "Zoom link will be provided"
+  "location_note": "Zoom link will be provided", "valid_until": "2025-03-20"
 }
 ```

 **Notes:**
 - Only provided fields will be updated; others remain unchanged.
 - Overlap validation is performed after applying updates.
+- `valid_until` is set at creation time based on the `duration` parameter and cannot be updated.

 **Errors:**
 - `400 Bad Request`: "Availability slot with ID {slot_id} not found"